 In addition to creating the thrilling trailer above (which has been airing on jumbo-trons in Time Square and Herald Square in New York city thru the new year), we also spearheaded the physical production portion of 77shadowstreet.com, a unique interactive website featuring state of the art 360 degree video technology.
-The online experience, which was built by InTheMo Interactive, allows visitors to virtually explore the ominous apartments within the vast Pendleton building, the fictional setting of the novel.
-The Other House tackled the logistics of the video shoots as well as the post production effects needed to bring the paranormal happenings to life.
+The online experience, which was built by InTheMo Interactive, allows visitors to virtually explore the haunted apartments within the vast Pendleton building, the fictional setting of the novel.
+The Other House tackled the logistics of the video shoots, locations and set designs as well as the post production effects needed to bring the paranormal happenings to life.
 The ominous sound design was concocted by Darian Zahedi.

 After exploring maps, photos, newspaper clippings and more, an online visitor is free to explore a total of 27 rooms in the virtual Pendleton building.
 Within each room, the user is able to freely control the direction of the camera with their mouse or trackpad.
 In order to achieve this immersive effect, The Other House employed a state-of-the-art 360 degree video camera.
 The camera, with its unique spherical design and 11 lenses, captures video simultaneously in all directions at once.
 When viewed in the proper web player, the video format allows users to manually “look” in any direction with their mouse or touch pad during playback.

 The unique 360 degree camera outputs to a wildly distorted video format known as “equi-rectangular” footage.
 The idea is reminiscent of the way a map of the globe can be peeled off a sphere and viewed within a flat rectangle setting.
 This format provided a host of challenges when it came to implementing special effects in post production phases as many conventional motion tracking tools cannot properly interpret the distorted geometry of the 360 degree video format.